 - Solution: Ensure the Public Key in your ChatBotKit integration matches exactly with the Public Key shown in your Discord application settings.
 Any mismatch will cause Discord to reject webhook verifications.
 Update the Public Key if needed and run the setup endpoint again.

-Warning: The setup process will delete all existing slash commands for your Discord application before registering the new command.
-If you have multiple bots or commands configured outside of ChatBotKit, they will be removed.
+Warning: The setup process will attempt to delete all existing slash commands for your Discord application before registering the new command.
+If individual deletions fail, setup continues and the new command will still be registered.
+However, if you have multiple bots or commands configured outside of ChatBotKit, they may persist alongside the new command.
 Ensure you're using dedicated Discord applications for ChatBotKit integrations to avoid conflicts.

 For troubleshooting other issues, check the Event Log in your Discord integration settings, which provides detailed records of all webhook interactions and error messages.
 This log is invaluable for diagnosing configuration problems and API communication failures.